 General Education Requirements

 During your sophomore year, you’ll expand on and strengthen the critical thinking and writing skills that drove your first-year experience.
 The General Education Requirements weave together Distributional Requirements and Modes of Thinking.
-This intersection encourages you to explore widely across disciplines before picking your major and helps you make connections between topics and subjects.
+This intersection encourages you to explore multiple disciplines before picking your major and helps you make connections between topics and subjects.
 You can also choose electives that support and extend your interests.

 You’ll take 2 courses in: